Sharif lotfi

 Sharif Lotfi (Persian: شریف لطفی, born 16 May 1950) is an Iranian musician, composer, conductor and music pedagogue.
-He is the founder of the Faculty of Music of Tehran University of Arts and one of the professors of this university.
+He is the founder of the Faculty of Music at Tehran University of Arts and has served as one of its professors and the dean until 2010.

 Biography

 Sharif Lotfi was born on 16 May 1950 in the city of Rasht.
 He left for Tehran at the age of ten due to a change in his father's job.
 At the age of twelve, he entered the Tehran Conservatory of Music with the encouragement of his father, who was a student of Abolhassan Saba, and studied the horn as a specialized instrument under Morteza Hananeh.

 After receiving a diploma in music, Sharif Lotfi worked simultaneously with the Tehran Symphony Orchestra, the Tehran Opera Orchestra and the Ballet Orchestra as a French horn player.
 After completing a bachelor's degree in music at the Tehran Conservatory of Music, he was awarded a government scholarship by the Minister of Culture and Arts as an honorary student.
 He continued his studies at the Academy of Music in Hamburg, Germany in the field of music pedagogy and orchestra conducting, and at the same time joined the Hamburg Symphony Orchestra and the Bremen Symphony Orchestra as a French horn player.
 He studied with professors such as Bruckner Rogerberg, Schrutter and Heinrich Keller.

 Sharif Lotfi returned to Iran in 1977 after completing his postgraduate studies in the fields of music pedagogy and conducting an orchestra.
 He first became a member of the faculty of the Higher Conservatory of Music and later a member of the faculty of Tehran University of Arts.
 For a while, he was the director of the Tehran Conservatory of Music, and after that, he founded and led the Tehran University Symphony Orchestra.